 2. The requirements and guidance for inspecting each of the requirements listed in Section 2 of ANSI/ANS-15.8 are contained within Appendix A through Appendix R of this IP, as applicable to the approved QAPD.
 Contained within each appendix are guidance and requirements for inspecting the applicable portions of the QA program and its implementation.
 Exhibit 1, “Inspection Frequency for IP 69021 Appendices,” provides a separate periodicity for inspecting both the program documents and the program implementation for each of the 18 appendices.
 At this time, NPUFs are not expected to be performing activities that would require the implementation of Requirement 2.19, “Experimental Equipment.”
 If this changes, an additional appendix may need to be added to this IP to address those requirements.

 3. The actual planning and scheduling of these inspections should factor in the importance to safety of the ongoing activities.
 Sampling recommendations for conducting the inspections are provided in each of the 18 appendices.
 However, the inspector should take into account the risks at the facility as shown in the CP and focus the level of effort commensurate with the importance of the safety system.
-The inspection team leader should coordinate with the Region 2 in the development of its inspection plan and sample sizes for a QA inspection.
+The inspection team leader should coordinate with the Region 2 Regional Project Inspector in the development of its inspection plan and sample sizes for a QA inspection.

 4. The inspection schedules and sample sizes provided in Exhibit 1 and in each of the appendices to this IP are to be used as guidance and should not be construed as requirements.
 The NPUF Facility Specific Assessment and Review Group (FSARG) will continuously assess licensee performance and will increase/decrease inspection efforts as necessary to respond to licensee performance.
 While not all samples specified in the appendices are required to be completed, the staff will inspect sufficient samples from each of the applicable appendices to provide adequate assurance that the licensee is effectively implementing their QA program.